merdanaslan/Q1-TURBIN3-SVM/new-fetch.md

 - **Role**: Implements a nonblocking QUIC client that connects to UDP ports and provides an interface for sending data with flow control.
 - **Key Components**:
   - **Struct: `QuicLazyInitializedEndpoint`**
-    - A struct that lazily initializes QUIC endpoints for efficient connection management
+    - A struct that initializes QUIC endpoints for efficient connection management
   - **Key Functions**:
     ```rust
     pub fn new_with_client(client: Arc<QuicClient>, stats: Arc<ConnectionCacheStats>) -> Self {